 Gateways organise data into entities.
 An entity represents an object being monitored, such as an application or a Kubernetes pod.
 Gateways format data into the following hierarchy:

-However, Collection Agent datapoints do not follow this hierarchy and each datapoint can have a different set of dimensions and properties.
+However, Collection Agent datapoints do not follow this hierarchy.
+A datapoint is composed of, and uniquely defined by, a set of dimensions and a metric name.
+Where a dimension is a key-value pair.

 For more information about creating mappings, see Dynamic Entities.